There are lots of great reasons to get started with traditional shaving, also known as wet shaving.

 Make sure you’ve cleaned both your razor and brush carefully.
 If you have a stand, leave them suspended to dry out fully until your next shave.
 You could also use a fresh, dry towel for this.
 If you have kids, make sure all your stuff is out of reach.

-We’ve put together some fantastic, ready-to-shave sets with products carefully selected to complement one another if you’re happy to let us make the choice for you.
-If you have questions, not sure what to buy or want a more personalized recommendation, please contact us and we would be glad to help you find the perfect shaving set-up to get you started with wet shaving.
+If you have questions, not sure what to buy or want personalized recommendations, please contact us and we would be glad to help you find the perfect shaving set-up to get you started with wet shaving.